catsaretasty/emotes/README.md

 }
 ```

-the second in the `emotes-full.json` file:
+The second is the `emotes-full.json` file:
 ```json
 {
   "emotes": {